-- 1. Sipwise C5 behaves as the Administration Function (AF) but the actual call data capturing is carried out by other SIP endpoints.
+- 1. Sipwise Sipwise C5 behaves as the Administration Function (AF) but the actual call data capturing is carried out by other SIP endpoints.
 In this case Sipwise C5 forwards the calls to be intercepted to its SIP peers dedicated for LI service.
 Within the scope of SIP peer based solution there are still 2 modes of operation: - Call loopback to NGCP: the LI peer receives the call, extracts IRI and CC data and then routes the call back to NGCP.
 Sipwise C5 handles the looped back call as if that was initiated from Sipwise C5 and sets up the second call leg to the destination. - Call forwarded by peer directly to destination: in this case Sipwise C5 will handle the call to LI peer as an ordinary second call leg to the destination. - 2.
 Sipwise Sipwise C5 itself provides the required LI functions: AF and call data capturing; IRI and CC of intercepted calls are forwarded to the third party MF from NGCP.
+Sipwise C5 can be configured in two modes: - Non-Distributed: The LI roles are hosted on the PROXY nodes.
+The REST API endpoint to LEA will be the usual MGMT nodes. - Distributed: The LI roles are hosted on geographically distributed LB+RTP nodes, for example one pair of LB+RTP nodes per country, each of which has different law enforcement authorities.
+The LB+RTP nodes will provide an ngcp-panel instance, which due to privacy laws is specially configured to store intercepts locally (the node will operate on its own set of data), and the external party (law enforcement, LI integration, etc.) interacts with the pertinent LB+RTP nodes via the REST API (or SOAP for older installations).

-This handbook will discuss the second setup in details in the following sections.
+This handbook will discuss the second setup in detail in the following sections.